Gabriel Kolko: Political views

 "The US has never been able to translate its superior arms into political success, and that decisive failure is inherent in everything it attempts," remarked Kolko in the context of the Iraq War, just after George W. Bush's Mission Accomplished speech.
 He predicted that Iraq's "regionalism and internecine ethnic strife will produce years of instability."
 Similarly for Afghanistan: "As in Vietnam, the US will win battles, but it has no strategy for winning this war."

 Personal life

 Kolko married Joyce Manning in 1955, and the couple remained together until her death in 2012.
 She had been a collaborator in his writings, such as The Limits of Power.
 Upon retirement, Kolko emigrated to Amsterdam, where he had a home and continued to work on his historical assessments of modern warfare, particularly the Vietnam War.
 He was a regular contributor to the political newsletter CounterPunch during the final 15 years of his life.
-He was interested in mycology and a fan of Kapsberger.
+He was interested in mycology and a fan of Giovanni Kapsperger.

 Kolko died aged 81 at his home in Amsterdam at Oostelijke Eilanden on May 19, 2014.
 He was suffering from a degenerative neurological disorder and chose euthanasia, permitted under Dutch law.
 He left a considerable amount of money to the Nederlandse Bachvereniging.